 The accompanying statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-As shown in the accompanying consolidated financial statements, as of September 30, 2014, the Company incurred accumulated losses of \$36,950,355.
-The Companyøs current liabilities exceeded its current assets by \$14,696,528 as of September 30, 2014.
-These factors among others may indicate that the Company will be unable to continue as a going concern for a reasonable period of time.
+As shown in the accompanying consolidated financial statements, as of December 31, 2021, the Company incurred accumulated losses of \$28,676,552.
+The Company's current assets exceeded its current liabilities by \$2,266,193 as of December 31, 2021.
+While this factors among others may indicate that the Company will be unable to continue as a going concern, Management is confident that business performance in 2022 will ensure the Company is an ongoing growth business for the foreseeable future.

-The Company is actively pursuing additional business growth in order to increase the associated cash flow from operations.
-There can be no assurance the Company will be successful in its effort to secure additional business.

-If operations and cash flows continue to improve through these efforts, Management believes that the Company can continue to operate.
-However, no assurance can be given that Management's actions will result in profitable operations or the resolution of its liquidity problems.
+The Company is actively pursuing additional business growth across four distinct business units through acquisitions, organic growth and new customers and product that will increase the associated cash flow from operations.
+However, no assurance can be given that Management's actions will result in profitable operations or the of its liquidity problems.